MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/remove-former-employee.md

 ::: moniker-end

 Within an hour - or after they leave the current Office 365 page they are on - they will be prompted to sign in again.
-(The refresh token is good for an hour, so the timeline depends on how much time is left on their token and whether they navigate out of their current webpage.)
+(An access token is good for an hour, so the timeline depends on how much time is left on that token and whether they navigate out of their current webpage.)

  **CAVEAT**: If the user is in Outlook on the web, just clicking around in their mailbox, they may not be kicked out immediately.
 As soon as they select a different tile, such as OneDrive, or refresh their browser, the sign out is initiated.